Extending valuations to the field of rational functions using pseudo-monotone sequences: Background and notation

 \section{Background and notation}

-For an extension $U$ or $W$ of $V$ to a field $F$ containing $K$, we denote the associated valuation with the corresponding lower case letter (i.e., $u$ or $w$).
-For a prime ideal $P$ of $V$, we let $V_P$ be the localization of $V$ at $P$, which is a valuation domain of $K$.
+For an extension $U$ or $W$ of $V$ to a field $F$ containing $K$, we denote the associated valuation with the corresponding lower case letter (i.e., $u$ or $w$, respectively).
 We recall that an extension $V\subset U$ is \emph{immediate} if $U$ and $V$ have the same value group and same residue field.
 We denote by $\widehat{K}$ and $\widehat{V}$, respectively, the \emph{completion} of $K$ and $V$ with respect to the topology induced by the valuation $v$.
 The elements of $\widehat{K}$ can be constructed as limits of Cauchy sequences $\{a_\nu\}_{\nu\in\Lambda}$, where $\Lambda$ is a well-ordered set; $\Lambda$ is not necessarily countable, but can be considered of cardinality equal to the cofinality of the ordered set $\Gamma_v$.
 See for example \cite[Section 2.4]{prestelengler} for the details of the construction.
-For a sequence $\{s_\nu\}_{\nu\in\Lambda}$ of elements in $K$, the set of indexes $\Lambda$ will always be a well-ordered set without a maximum.
+For a sequence $\{s_\nu\}_{\nu\in\Lambda}$ of elements in $K$, the set of indices $\Lambda$ will always be a well-ordered set without a maximum.